Advanced Placement Summer Institutes

 Registration and Tuition

-The A.P. summer institutes that are offered may be taken for graduate credit for professional development at the reduced rate of $900 per 3-credit institute or on a non-credit basis for in-service credit for $850 per institute.
+The A.P. summer institutes may be taken for graduate credit at the reduced rate of $900 per 3-credit institute or on a non-credit basis for in-service credit for $850 per institute.

 Qualified applicants will be accepted on a first-come/first-served basis.
 The registration deadline is three weeks prior to the start date of each institute.
 Late registration may be possible if space and materials are still available.

-You tuition includes: complimentary continental breakfast and lunch each day, approved College Board materials, complimentary textbooks (depending upon the institute) and a binder of handouts from the instructor.
+You tuition includes: approved College Board materials and a PDF of handouts from the instructor (depending upon the institute).

 Graduate Credit Option